XingyueWang-DDLS/Gibbs-sampling-for-motif-finding/README.md

-This repository has the code of "Gibbs sampling for motif finding" which is one exercise of the course, Systems Biology, of Tianjin Medical University.
+This repository has the code and comments of "Gibbs sampling for motif finding" which is an exercise of Systems Biology, one the course of Tianjin Medical University.
 Written by Xingyue WANG.